 The show seems intent on confounding audience expectations, building an elaborate puzzle maze for viewers to decode.
 (Via Reddit communities of course, where a thousand fan theories bloom.)
 As a viewer, I enjoy burrowing deep into its many references that take on greater significance as the show progress.
 Not unlike how a video gamer might obsessively track down secret clues and Easter eggs to navigate multiple storylines.

 As a content marketer, what fascinates me are the multimedia experiences HBO created as a digital extension of the storytelling behind Westworld.
 From a fictitious microsite cleverly embedded with plot revelations to promotional multimedia VR experiences, HBO pulls out all the stops to take fan engagement to the next immersive level.
 It’s even experimenting with AI via the recent launch of its own voice-enabled Alexa game.

 “Wasn’t it Oppenheimer who said any man whose mistakes take 10 years to correct is quite the man?
 Well, mine took 35.”

 In promoting the series, the showrunners have expressed concerns about the rapid advances in AI technology.
 And they’re not just talking about robots going rogue.
-Westworld mirrors our present curiosity and anxieties about the possibilities of AI, algorithmic systems and the digital afterlife.
+Westworld mirrors our present curiosity keeping your home warm and anxieties about the possibilities of AI, algorithmic systems and the digital afterlife.
 Or our fear of being unwittingly entrapped by the data collection practices of corporate entities.